ChrisRDavila/Pizza-parlor/TEST.md

 ## Code:
 let testPizza = newPizza(0, 0...)
 ## Expected Output:
-Pizza {style:
+testPizza; Pizza ... {style:
-id: 0, name: "regular", value: 0}
+id: 0, name: "regular", value: 0}...

+# Test 9:
+Adding Mapping to each property to associate my array properties with an id and value which should held later when developing a cost(). moving on to sauce
+## Code:
+let testPizza = newPizza(0, 0, 0...)
+## Expected Output:
+testPizza; Pizza ... {sauce:
+id: 0, name: "red", value: 0}...

 ## Test: